 But what about now, when recent events have left those policies adrift?
 Cecylia pondered to herself.

-She had already sent a Farspeak message home to the King's spymaster, Colonel Hans von Falkenberg of the Black Eagles.
+She had already sent a Farspeak message home to the King's spymaster, Colonel Hannes von Falkenberg of the Black Eagles.
 However, the Colonel seemed distracted when he received her report -- something big must be happening back in Weichsel as well.
 And until new instructions arrived, she was left on her own judgment.

 "<You sound as though you don't want to see Weichsel support Princess Sylviane?>" Ambassador Gerhard asked in a skeptical tone.